-NZ artist Gill Gatfield creates abstract sculptures combining sensory materials with ideas about humanity, nature and place.
-Using rare stones and timbers, crystal-clear glass and native grass, her minimalist forms provoke thought and tempt touch.
-For the Venice Architecture Biennale 2018, Gill created Zealandia, a symbol of human DNA carved from one block of precious NZ stone.
+NZ artist Gill Gatfield creates abstract sculptures that combine sensory materials with conceptual narratives about humanity, nature and place.
+Using rare stones and timbers, crystal-clear glass, fibre and native grass, her minimalist forms provoke thought and tempt touch.
+For the Venice Architecture Biennale 2018, Gill created Zealandia, a symbol of human DNA carved from a precious ancient NZ stone est. 100 million years old.
 The Kiss, a black granite love-mark exhibited at Sculpture by the Sea Denmark and SCAPE Public Art, won a 2017 CODAaward.
-The monumental Glass Ceiling (NZ Aotearoa) 2019, a 30mH silo filled with 16.5 tonnes of broken glass, smashed and re-imagined the metaphoric 'glass ceiling' as a powerful sensory experience.
-Gill has Master of Fine Arts (Hons) and Bachelor of Laws, was Artist in Residence at Kvindemuseet Denmark, and was awarded a 2019 VSC Sculpture Fellowship at the Vermont Studio Centre USA 2019, NZ Women of Influence Award Finalist 2019 and CODAworx Creative Revolutionary 2020.
+Glass Ceiling (NZ Aotearoa) 2019, a 30mH silo filled with 16.5 tonnes of broken glass, smashed and re-imagined the metaphoric 'glass ceiling' as a powerful sensory experience.
+Gill has Master of Fine Arts (Hons) and Bachelor of Laws, was Artist in Residence at Kvindemuseet Denmark, and was awarded a 2019 Sculpture Fellowship and residency at the Vermont Studio Centre USA 2019, NZ Women of Influence Award Finalist 2019 and CODAworx Creative Revolutionary 2020.

 Gill Gatfield, Zealandia in Venice